N.S. gunman's replica patrol car had something that slain RCMP constable's car didn't | CBC News

 Could be used as a battering ram

-The use of push bars by police in Canada is controversial because of the damage they can do.
+The use of push bars on police cars could be potentially dangerous, said Wellar.

-"If somebody steals a police car, then that person has himself a battering ram," road safety expert Wellar said.
-"So they're actually dangerous if they're not used properly."
+"If somebody steals a police car, then that person has himself a battering ram," he said.
+"So, they're actually dangerous if they're not used properly."

 CBC News found use of push bars by police services varies across the country:

-- Halifax Police Service does not have them on any of their 80 marked patrol cars.
+- Halifax Regional Police does not have them on any of their 80 marked patrol cars.

 - Montreal police also do not use them on any of their vehicles.

-Note: EDITOR's NOTE: This story has been changed from the original version.
-When it was published, the story cited a traffic safety expert who said the push bar would have given the gunman a "massive advantage" and likely made a critical difference in the head-on collision with the vehicle of RCMP Const.
-Heidi Stevenson.
-CBC has since spoken to other collision experts who dispute this, and they are now included in the story.